Tools In

 Copy or Download

-Click Copy to copy the Base64 string to your clipboard, or Download Text File to save it as a text file.
-The output updates instantly when you change the format.
+Click Copy to put the result on your clipboard, or Download Text File to save it as a .txt file.
+The output updates instantly whenever you switch the format dropdown.

 4